gabyarte/projects-ml/README.md

 # UPM Master's in Data Science: Machine Learning project

-Machine Learning project using non-probabilistic models for classification of people dedicated to unpaid domestic work
+Machine Learning project using probabilistic and non-probabilistic models, unsupervised learning and probabilistic graphical models for classification of poverty.

 ## Non-probabilistic models
 The non-probabilistic models used on this projects are the following: